pongbao/full-stack-open/notes/99 postgresql.md

 - PostgreSQL String Functions âˆ’ Complete list of PostgreSQL functions required to manipulate strings in PostgreSQL.

 # Other Functions

+View all tables in the current PostgreSQL database for the current user,

+SELECT table_name
+FROM information_schema.tables
+WHERE table_schema = current_schema();

 ## Resetting a sequence